Kansas City Financial Elder Abuse Attorney

 Financial scammers who partake in elder abuse can be cunning, even going as far as to convince a person with dementia to change his or her will.
 These lawsuits can be complex and damaging to everyone involved, causing financial distress and mental or emotional strain.
 Preparing yourself and your elderly loved one for the possibility of falling prey to a financial scam or abuse situation is the best way to avoid one.

 Talk to your loved ones about not trusting new friends or employees who try to convince them to give up money or sensitive information.
-If your loved one isn’t of sound mind, hire an attorney to file the correct paperwork to safeguard his or her assets against fraud.
+If your loved one isn’t of sound mind, hire a Kansas City personal injury attorney to file the correct paperwork to safeguard his or her assets against fraud.

-At Fowler Pickert Eisenmenger, LLC, we understand finance law and commit our resources to securing compensation for seniors who are financially abused.
+At Fowler Pickert Eisenmenger Norfleet, we understand finance law and commit our resources to securing compensation for seniors who are financially abused.
 We have experience representing victims of financial elder abuse in Missouri and Kansas, and we know how to stand up against injustice in court.
 Contact us for a free consultation concerning your loved one’s financial security.